robotics data flow

 Wire model & track conventions

-Each published message opens its own MoQT group (one discrete ROS message per group), and the relay holds a small recent-group window so a late subscriber catches the latest frames — the closest analog to a ROS 2 history depth.
+Each robot maps to a pair of MoQT namespaces.
+A topic becomes a track name under the relevant namespace.
+One MoQT track carries one topic.
+Each published message opens its own MoQT group (one discrete ROS message per group).
+The relay holds a small recent-group window, so a late subscriber gets the latest frames.
+This window is the closest analog to a ROS 2 history depth.

 Type-name-prefixed CDR frame